MiSFiT5/IPESEinternship/README.md

 Title: Identify optimal configuration with a machine learning method in multi-criteria decision analysis

 ## Shape Algorithms for Typical Solution Identifications
+### To Be Completed
+Data Format is ruled and we are considering to add a small scale of data to it.
+So currently there is no valid dataset in any folder, but coming soon...

 In the Folder of 16000Experiment, There are several Python files which are components of the Typical Solution Selectors.